Hardware#

 age-keygen -pq -o /tmp/recovery-identity.txt

-# Install qrencode if necessary
+# Install qrencode if necessary.
+Example command for Debian/Ubuntu.

 sudo apt-get install qrencode